wc-library/alma-pam-tool/README.md

 2. Set your mode.
 Read more about each mode below.
 3. Set the collection ID for the collection that you'll be working with.
 4. Set the service ID for the collection that you'll be working with.
 5. Set the code and the description for the Public Access Model that you want to change undefined or empty PAMs to use.
-This will only matter in the `update` mode. ***TODO:** check whether the code and description need to exist in an Alma table somewhere already*
+This will only matter in the `update` mode.
+These can be found in Alma in Configuration > Acquisitions > Licenses > Access Model

 ### Running the tool
 Once the installation, the constants configuration, and the per run configuration are done, you can run the script by opening a terminal window in the alma-pam-tool directory and typing `python main.py`